lit/lit/docs/guide/06-template-reference.md

 html`<p style=${styleMap(styles)}>Hello style!</p>`;
 ```

 For CSS properties that contain dashes, you can either use the camel-case equivalent, or put the property name in quotes.
-For example, you can write the the CSS property `font-family` as either `fontFamily` or `'font-family'`:
+For example, you can write the CSS property `font-family` as either `fontFamily` or `'font-family'`:

 ```js
 { fontFamily: 'roboto' }